thomz2/thomz2/README.md

 - 📖 Computer Science student at _Universidade Federal do Ceará_

-- 💻 I'm currently working as university monitor
+- 💻 I'm currently working on a university project

 - 📫 Email: thomaz2pinheiro@gmail.com